LukeHagar/plex-api-oauth/README.md

 ### Loading a Saved Session

+LoadPlexSession:
-The LoadPlexSession Function returns an object that contains the plexClientInformation and plexTVAuthToken keys/values according to how they were created
+Function returns an object that contains the plexClientInformation and plexTVAuthToken keys/values according to how they were created
 ``` JavaScript
 const loadedSession = LoadPlexSession();
 if (loadedSession.plexClientInformation == null){